-In addition, ACT will work with home schools on students who are late to the high school and miss the ACT morning bus and drive to ACT and arrive late.
-Below are possible consequences.
+ACT will work with home schools on students who are late to the high school and miss the ACT morning bus.
+Permission must be granted by home school, ACT, and parent/guardian for student to drive to ACT.
+Possible consequences: